khamsakamal48/Add-Signature-to-Certificate/README.md

-# Add-Signature-to-Certificate
+# Add Signature to Certificates

+This program is meant to add signatures on top of several certificates at once

 ### Pre-requisites
-- Install below packages
+- Install the below packages

 ```bash
 sudo apt install python3-pip
 sudo apt install git
 pip3 install pillow
 ```

 - Store the certificates which are to be attested in 'Certificates' folder
 - Store the signature as signature.png
+  - Make sure that the signature.png is resized beforehand
+  - Make sure that the background of signature.png is transparent beforehand
-- Identify the co-ordinates where signature is to be overlayed.
-You can use GIMP/Photoshop to manually place the image and then identify the x and y co-ordinates
+- Identify the co-ordinates where the signature is to be overlayed
+  - You can use GIMP/Photoshop to manually place the image and then identify the x and y co-ordinates
+  - You can use either GIMP/Photoshop to resize the signature while identifying the co-ordinates

 ### Usage
 ```bash
 python3 Add\ Signature.py
 ```
 - Enter the x and y co-ordinates
-- Find the signed certificates inside 'Signed Certificates' folder
+- Find the signed certificates inside the 'Signed Certificates' folder